traghav/traghav.github.io/_posts/2019-12-16-rainbowbridge.md

 Heimdall is a feature packed HTTP client library and is ideal for use-cases that require higher fault tolerance and more robustness with almost no performance penalty.
 It is thus also a well suited replacement over Go's native library even in small applications.

+The code used for doing this testing is available on [https://github.com/traghav/rainbow-bridge.git](https://github.com/traghav/rainbow-bridge.git)